Love Again After Heartbreak

 How long does love last after a breakup?

-How long feelings linger after a heart break depends on a lot of factors, like how long the relationship was, how serious the relationship was, or even just the individual.
+How long feelings linger after a heartbreak depends on a lot of factors, like how long the relationship was, how serious the relationship was, or even just the individual.
 Some people may have an easier time letting go of a failed relationship than others.

 If you feel like you are struggling or that your feelings will never go away, just know you are not alone.
 Sometimes breakups are very unexpected and hard to process.
-Even when you see it coming, it can still be incredibly hard to let go of a person you loved.
+Even when you see it coming, it can still be incredibly hard to let go of a person you love.

 Give yourself the time you need to grieve what is very much a loss.
 It may take weeks, or it may take months.
 There is no time limit on personal healing.
 Be kind to yourself and remember those you have in your life to support you.